auchiyam/domain/README.md

 Perhaps in the future, there can be an algorithm that can find a path without relying on a default value.

-2. Automatically creating implicit conversion methods such as `to_ary` and `to_int` whenever there are rules that translate objects to those implicit conversion.
+2) Automatically creating implicit conversion methods such as `to_ary` and `to_int` whenever there are rules that translate objects to them.

+The weakness to this approach is that not all classes has a method that are implicitly called, such as float.

-3. Generating a coerce method whenever mathematical translations are needed, so it can be interpreted properly
+3) Generating a coerce method whenever mathematical translations are needed, so it can be interpreted properly.

+This allows variables to be interpreted properly in cases like `x + complex_class`

-4. Running method_missing so that if a method has been called for one of the output translation, the value is translated and then the method is called.
+4) Running method_missing so that if a method has been called for one of the output translation, the value is translated and then the method is called.

+This allows the object to respond to any method that it can be converted to.

 ### 6) Compile Time Type Checking